-As labour nears, the cervix may begin to thin or stretch (efface) and open (dilate) to prepare for the passage of the baby through the birth canal (vagina).
-How fast the cervix thins and opens varies from woman to woman.
+As labour nears, the cervix may start to thin or stretch (efface) and open (dilate).
+This prepares the cervix for the baby to pass through the birth canal (vagina).
+How fast the cervix thins and opens varies for each woman.
 In some women, the cervix may start to efface and dilate slowly over a period of weeks.
-A first-time mother often will not dilate until active labour begins.
+But a first-time mother often will not dilate until active labour starts.

-During labour, contractions in your uterus open (dilate) your cervix and help move the baby into position to be born.
+During labour, contractions in your uterus open (dilate) your cervix.
+They also help move the baby into position to be born.

-As the baby's head drops down into the pelvis, it pushes against the cervix and causes the cervix to relax and thin out, or efface.
+As the baby's head drops down into the pelvis, it pushes against the cervix.
+This causes the cervix to relax and thin out, or efface.

-Throughout your pregnancy, your cervix has been closed and protected by a plug of mucus.
-When the cervix effaces, the mucus plug is loosened and passes out of the vagina.
+During pregnancy, your cervix has been closed and protected by a plug of mucus.
+When the cervix effaces, the mucus plug comes loose and passes out of the vagina.
 The mucus may be tinged with blood.
-This passage of the mucus plug is called "show" or "bloody show."
-You may or may not notice when the mucus plug passes.
+Passing the mucus plug is called "show" or "bloody show."
+You may notice when the mucus plug passes.
+But you might not.

 Effacement is described as a percentage.
 For example, if your cervix is not effaced at all, it is 0% effaced.
 If the cervix has completely thinned, it is 100% effaced.

-After the cervix begins to efface, it will also begin to open (cervical dilatation).
+After the cervix begins to efface, it will also start to open.
+This is called cervical dilatation.

-Cervical dilatation is expressed in centimetres from 0 to 10.
-Zero means that the cervix is closed, and 10 means that it is completely dilated.
-Your cervix must be completely dilated before you can begin the pushing stage.
+Cervical dilatation is described in centimetres from 0 to 10.
+At 0, the cervix is closed.
+At 10, it's completely dilated.
+Your cervix must be completely dilated before you can start the pushing stage.